-- A. Within the settlement boundary of Halesworth, major development proposals (as defined in the NPPF) on sites not allocated in the Waveney Local Plan for residential or employment uses will be supported where they deliver a mix of the uses identified below: - 1. small scale commercial workshops and workspaces, with associated meeting space - 2. community uses - 3. housing, included live-work units and/or supported housing - 4. education uses - 5. tourism activities - 6. studio/workshop/gallery space - 7. cultural and creative activities - B. Where a major development proposal is within or adjacent to the town centre boundary of Halesworth, as shown on the Policies Map, the proposal should demonstrate how it has considered incorporating the following: - 1.
-Public open space - 2.
-Improved pedestrian linkages into the Primary Shopping Area - C. Proposals should seek to ensure that no particular use dominates the scheme mix such that it is likely to limit the potential for the other uses in the mix to prosper by virtue of their limited scale.
+- A. Within the settlement boundary of Halesworth, major development proposals (as defined in the NPPF) on sites not allocated in the Waveney Local Plan for residential or employment uses will be supported where they deliver a mix of the uses identified below:

+- 1. small scale commercial workshops and workspaces, with associated meeting space

+- 2. community uses

+- 3. housing, included live-work units and/or supported housing

+- 4. education uses

+- 5. tourism activities

+- 6. studio/workshop/gallery space

+- 7. cultural and creative activities

+Proposals should seek to ensure that no particular use dominates the scheme mix such that it is likely to limit the potential for the other uses in the mix to prosper by virtue of their limited scale.